-If the actuator is too far left or right, move the actuator by using the offset button and calculate it again.
+If the actuator is too far left or right, move the actuator by using the offset button.

 9.4 Thermal expansion

 As thermal expansion cannot be neglected with respect to the die bolt spacing.
 It must be determined in the product parameters.
 The expansion is described as μ m/m.
 This value can be best obtained by measuring the distance between the first and last die bolt in a cold and hot die condition.